How to Prepare for a Psychometric Test | Thomas.co

 While it requires an upfront investment of time, and feels a little like going back to school, taking some online practice tests before can help you perform better on the day.
 For one, you’ll get to know what to expect, in terms of the test format, style of questions and how to use your time effectively.

 Aptitude tests test your verbal reasoning, logic, or numerical skills, and practice really can make perfect with these.
-Practising these kinds of tests can help you improve your score.
+Practicing these kinds of tests can help you improve your score.
 Personality and emotional intelligence tests are a little more complicated to prepare for.
 However, you can become more familiar and comfortable with these and run through the kind of questions you might encounter.

 4. Understand the skills/personality required from the job

 There are no ‘right’ or ‘wrong’ personalities - but there are more appropriate candidates for the job.
 Embodying the parts of yourself that really are applicable for the job in question is an important part of this process.
-Of course, purposefully trying to derail the honesty of the psychometric assessment is not going to work in your favour.
+Of course, purposefully trying to derail the honesty of the psychometric assessment is not going to work in your favor.

 5. Prepare mentally / have a clear and calm state of mind

 This final preparation technique is key.
 In going in for the test, it’s vital to have a clear, calm and open state of mind.
-Staying up all night before practising might seem like a good idea on the surface.
+Staying up all night before practicing might seem like a good idea on the surface.
 However, it’s likely to leave you drained and ill-prepared to best represent your capabilities.
 Not to mention, it’s likely to lead you to panic and feel uncertain as to whether you’ve ‘done enough’ to do well on the test.

 Instead, try to do your practice in advance.
 Then, have an early night, eat well before the test.
 Create a calming environment for yourself, so that you are rested and relaxed in preparation for the testing.